eliasnema/eliasnema.github.io/_posts/2020-09-05-newsletter-reco.md

 **🔁Validation:** a very thorough approach to the evaluation process, highly recommend to check out more in the [paper](https://arxiv.org/pdf/2007.03634.pdf){: target="_blank"}.

-* Get the user's 3-month important clusters of items and their medoids.
+* Cluster user's actions rank clusters by importance.
-* Get 400 closest items to these embeddings.
+* Get 400 closest items to the medoids of these clusters.
 * Calculate **relevance:** the proportion of observed action pins that have high cosine similarity (≥0.8) with any recommended pin.
 * And **recall:** the proportion of action pins that are found in the recommendation set.
 * Test batches are calculated in the chronological order, day by day, simulating the production setup.